Extermination through labour: Concentration camps

-All aspects of camp life — the admission and registration of the new prisoners, the forced labour, the prisoner housing, the roll calls — were accompanied by humiliation and harassment.
+All aspects of camp life—the admission and registration of the new prisoners, the forced labour, the prisoner housing, the roll calls—were accompanied by humiliation and harassment.

-Admission, registration and interrogation of the detainees was accompanied by scornful remarks from SS officials.
+Admission, registration, and interrogation of the detainees were accompanied by scornful remarks from SS officials.
 The prisoners were stepped on and beaten during roll call.
 Forced labour partly consisted of pointless tasks and heavy labour, which aimed to wear down the prisoners.

 Many of the concentration camps channeled forced labour to benefit the German war machine.
 In these cases the SS saw excessive working hours as a means of maximizing output.
 Oswald Pohl, the leader of the SS-Wirtschafts-Verwaltungshauptamt ("SS Economy and Administration Main Bureau", or SS-WVHA), who oversaw the employment of forced labour at the concentration camps, ordered on April 30, 1942:

 Up to 25,000 of the 35,000 prisoners appointed to work for IG Farben in Auschwitz died.
-The average life-expectancy of a slave laborer on a work assignment amounted to less than four months.
+The average life expectancy of a slave laborer on a work assignment amounted to less than four months.
 The emaciated forced-labourers died from exhaustion or disease or they were deemed to be incapable of work and murdered.
 About 30 percent of the forced labourers who were assigned to dig tunnels, which were constructed for weapon factories in the last months of the war, died.
-In the satellite camps, which were established in the vicinity of mines and industrial firms, even higher death-rates occurred, since accommodations and supplies were often even less adequate there than in the main camps.
+In satellite camps, which were established near mines and industrial firms, death rates were even higher as accommodations and supplies were often worse than in the main camps.